MaxiEurope/reaction-faq/topgg/README.md

 ### My huntbot reminder doesn't work, help??

 - [first step](https://github.com/MaxiEurope/reaction-faq#step-one)
-- make sure you are the only person in the server with that name
+- make sure you are the only person in the server with that name (no alts)
 - remove the __backtick__ ` from your name if you have one
 - if you have closed DMs, then set a reminder channel using `!r owohb #channel`
-- if you have **open DMs** and you **don't see** a "⏰" reaction on your huntbot message, then [join our support server](https://discord.gg/KwfCk7r) and we'll be happy to help you
+- if you have **open DMs** and you **don't see** a "⏰" reaction on your huntbot message, then you might want to [join our support server](https://discord.gg/KwfCk7r) and we'll be happy to help you

 ### Reaction doesn't respond to my commands??